 Nudey Beach is so spectacular in fact, that it took out top place in Australia’s Top 101 Beaches awards in 2018.
 During a visit to Nudey Beach, you will understand exactly why – with its stunning white coral sand, gorgeous turquoise water, huge granite boulders and beautiful surrounding vegetation, a visit to Nudey Beach is a must while beach-hopping along Australia’s east coast.

 Nudey Beach and the tropical paradise that is Fitzroy Island are accessible by means of taking the island’s Fast Cat from the Cairns Marina to the island’s jetty (a 45-minute ride, one way).
-Fitzroy Island is located right in the heart of the Great Barrier Reef, making it the perfect base for exploring all its magic, as you can snorkel, scuba dive, kayak, stand-up paddle board or take a glass bottom boat ride right from the island’s shore out onto the reef!
+Fitzroy Island is located right in the heart of the Great Barrier Reef, making it the perfect base for exploring all its magic, as you can snorkel, kayak, stand-up paddle board or take a glass bottom boat ride right from the island’s shore out onto the reef!

 No matter how much time you have up your sleeve, there is an option to suit everyone when it comes to visiting Nudey Beach and Fitzroy Island – visit for just the day or stay a little longer, relax and unwind at Fitzroy Island Resort (with a wide variety of accommodation options on offer to suit all tastes and budgets).